Coming Together a World Apart

 “What struck me the most is the way the community pulls together, said Anastasia Vrachnos, associate vice provost for international initiatives, “I think that is USF specific.
 There is not a moment where someone needed something — staff, faculty, or a student, where I haven't seen this community step up to help one another.

 Some of Vrachnos’ colleagues, Marcella Johanna Deproto, director of ISSS and Sharon Li, director of study abroad, with their teams have worked with partners campus-wide to support international students and students abroad during the pandemic.
 In the last few days, they have received several messages from students and parents across the globe thanking the university for their support during such a chaotic time.

 “The messages are a positive during a time of lots of negative,” Li said.
 “We’re all working together to share information with parents and students and get them home.”

 “Compassionate and caring are how I would sum up the university’s response to one another and to students,” said Johanna Deproto.

 Resources available to students during this time include the Student Assistance Fund, Career Services Center, Counseling and Psychological Services, Health Promotion Services and more.

 Support is still needed in many areas as the situation continues to unfold worldwide.
-So we can continue to support our global USF community, consider giving to the COVID-19 Emergency Fund or the Student Assistance Fund »
+So we can continue to support our global USF community, consider giving to the COVID-19 Response Fund »

 For more information and the latest updates from USF, please check the university’s COVID-19 resource page.